axion66/minLSTM-implementation/readme.md

 This repository contains an implementation of the MinLSTM, as described in the paper [*Were RNNs All We Needed?*](https://arxiv.org/pdf/2410.01201).

-This project is currently under development.
+~~This project is currently under development.
 Features may change, and further optimizations are expected.
-Your contributions and feedback are welcome!
+Your contributions and feedback are welcome!~~

-### Modes
-- **'par'**: Parallelizable mode that allows for faster training.
-- **'seq'**: Sequential mode that processes inputs in a traditional way.
+All bugs fixed.

 ### Usage Example